davidinfante/First-Person-Shooter-JS/README.md

 # First Person Shooter with JS

-### A simple FPS game with JavaScript using THREE.js, Physijs
+### A simple FPS game made in JavaScript using THREE.js, Physijs... with the purpose of learning a little bit of these libraries

 ## How to use it in Windows